bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/07_3_P2SH_P2WSH_Algebra_Puzzle.md

 > We can note that anyone can create this script and generate the corresponding address, it will always result in the same
 > address.

-Generate one block so that we can spend the UTXO.
+Generate one block to dave_1's P2WPKH address so that we can spend the UTXO.
 ```
-$ generate 1
+$ generatetoaddress 1 bcrt1qnqud2pjfpkqrnfzxy4kp5g98r8v886wgvs9e7r
 ```

 Get the output index so that we have the outpoint (txid / vout).